arangodb/kube-arangodb/docs/design/dashboard.md

 ### Exposing the dashboard

-By default `Service` that selects the leading operator instance is not exposed outside the Kubernetes cluster.
+By default the `Service` that selects the leading operator instance is not exposed outside the Kubernetes cluster.
 Users must use `kubectl expose service ...` to add additional `Services` of type `LoadBalancer` or `NodePort` to expose the dashboard if and how they want to.